bbadzioch/course-in-a-box/modules/schedule/_posts/2001-01-01-final_exam.markdown

 # Final exam information

-The final exam will be given on **Monday, December 14 at 3:45 - 7:30 PM**.
+The final exam will be given on **Monday, December 14 at 3:45 PM - 7:30 PM**.
-The exam will be proctoted via Zoom following procedures described here:
+The exam will be proctored via Zoom following procedures described here:
 [exams.ubmath.info](https://exams.ubmath.info).

 {::nomarkdown}